[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 The residence became unoccupied and was allowed to deteriorate and

-eventually it was set afire several times by local vandals.
-I have
+eventually it was set afire to a couple times by local vandals.

-photographed the tract as it appears today, including the burned out
+I have photographed the tracts as they appear today, including the burned out

 home.
 I have also obtained photos from the Walker family of the home